Understanding WordPress User Roles and Permissions

 Effectively managing WordPress roles is crucial for maintaining your website’s security and ensuring smooth operations.
 Here are some best practices to help you assign roles appropriately, enhance security and perform regular audits:

-Assign the minimum required permissions
+1. Assign required permissions

 • Principle of least privilege: Grant users only the permissions they need to perform their tasks.
 Avoid assigning higher-level roles like administrator unless absolutely necessary.